-For example if I am in the insurance business, and search for insurance, the first page of results in Most Shared will look like this:
+For example if I am in the insurance business, and search for insurance, the first page of results in the Content Analyzer Search will look like this:

 There are three posts about insurance, as well as four political posts, and a feel-good story about an insurance professional.